ardani/slim-common/readme.md

 the third-party riders (like the Facebook PHP SDK), but until I have time for that kind of meta work, I'm going to stick with what gets the job done.

-### slim-common is not an application template
+### slim-common is not a self-contained application template

-To use **slim-common** you need to *add* it to your own project, just as if it were a giant library of code, because in fact it is a giant library of code.
-There's a little bit of setup, and then there's a four-line index.php file you need to create, and then you're off to the races!
+To use **slim-common** you need to *add* it to your own project, just as if it were a giant library of code, because in fact it is a giant library of code&mdash;several libraries, in fact.

-That said, this library does contain some templated code that you can use to quickstart your own app.
+That said, there is some templated code in `./templates` that you can use to quickstart your own app&mdash;just follow the instructions in [Getting Started](#getting-started).

 # Getting Started